gdelataillade/alarm/README.md

   vibrate: true,
   volume: 0.8,
   fadeDuration: 3.0,
-  notificationTitle: 'This is the title',
-  notificationBody: 'This is the body',
-  enableNotificationOnKill: Platform.isIOS,
+  warningNotificationOnKill: Platform.isIOS,
   notificationActionSettings: const NotificationActionSettings(
+    title: 'This is the title',
+    body: 'This is the body',
-    hasStopButton: true,
+    stopButton: true,
   ),
 );
 ```